 It is this kind of more conceptual viewpoint --- no arbitrary choice of a resolution for computational purposes --- we aim to emulate and develop further in this paper.
 Our discussion will lean toward real geometry, because that is where some of our new results are more pronounced.
 Here ``real geometry'' is broadly construed and may mean the study of varieties over $\R$ or, more significantly, real varieties in the sense of \cite{BCR} (real points of varieties over $\R$), or even semialgebraic (more generally, \omin-minimal) geometry.
 Accordingly, there is the issue of choosing or formulating an appropriate variant of the Hrushovski-Kazhdan integration that reflects the choices of both the kind of motivic Milnor fiber one wants to construct and the category in which such a construction is carried out.
 The results are described in detail below.

 Suppose that the nonconstant polynomial function $f$ is defined over $\R$.

-To begin with, we may still work in the framework of \cite{hru:loe:lef}, that is, the original Hrushovski-Kazhdan integration theory as applied to the categories of definable sets in the $\lan{}{RV}{}$-structure $\puC$.
-The two sorts $\VF$, $\RV$ of the first-order language $\lan{}{RV}{}$ are interpreted, respectively, as $\puC$, $\tilde \C^\times / 1 + \MM$ (or, equivalently, the set of leading terms) and the cross-sort function $\rv : \VF^\times \fun \RV$ as the quotient map (or the leading term map described above).
-The obvious epimorphism from $\RV$ onto the value group $\Gamma$, also referred to as the $\Gamma$-sort, with the kernel $\K^\times$, is denoted by $\vrv$.
-All this is encapsulated in the diagram (\ref{LRV:diag}) below.
-There is a slight difference.
-Since we intend to study real geometry as well, the parameter space for definable sets should not be $\C \dpar t$ as in \cite{hru:loe:lef} but rather $\R \dpar t$, and the Galois group $\gal(\puC / \R \dpar t)$ is then identified with the profinite group $\hat \delta \coloneqq \hat \mu \rtimes \gal(\puC / \puR)$, where $\puR$ is the field $\R \dpar{ t^{\infty} }$ of real Puiseux series, that is, the real closure of $\R \dpar t$.
+To begin with, we may still work in the framework of \cite{hru:loe:lef}, that is, the original Hrushovski-Kazhdan integration theory as applied to the categories of definable sets in the $\lan{}{RV}{}$-structure $\puC$, which is an $\ACVF$-model.
+For the formal definitions of the first-order language $\lan{}{RV}{}$ and the $\lan{}{RV}{}$-theory $\ACVF$ of algebraically closed valued field of equal characteristic $0$, we refer the reader to \cite[\S~2]{Yin:special:trans}.
+The two sorts $\VF$, $\RV$ of $\lan{}{RV}{}$ are interpreted as $\puC$, $\tilde \C^\times / (1 + \MM)$ (or, equivalently, the group of leading terms) and the cross-sort function $\rv : \VF^\times \fun \RV$ as the quotient homomorphism (or the leading term map described above).
+The homomorphism from $\RV$ onto the value group $\Gamma = \Q$, also referred to as the $\Gamma$-sort, with the kernel $\K^\times$, is denoted by $\vrv$.
+All this is encapsulated in the commutative diagram